-Every app has specific actions they aim their users to do.
-Whether it is to check-in at a place or purchase a product, this step could be extremely important for revenue.
+Every app has specific actions they want their users to do.
+Whether it is to check-in at a place or purchase a product, these steps are extremely important for revenue.

-Session replay lets you find the specific users that did not finish the steps you wanted them to, and, in a small fraction of the time, identify the issues preventing conversion.
+Session replay lets you find specific users that did not finish the steps you wanted them to and potentially identify the issues preventing conversion.

 We hope this post has been useful to understand how session replay can help product managers develop great user experiences.